MeiK2333/plunge/README.md

   -a, --args               string      Program running arguments, Can be set multiple times
-      --max_stack          integer     Maximum stack space available for program execution (byte) --max_output_size    integer     The maximum file size a program can create (byte) --show                           Print specific restrictions
+      --max_stack          integer     Maximum stack space available for program execution (byte) --max_output_size    integer     The maximum file size a program can create (byte) --max_process        integer     The maximum number of processes that can be created --show                           Print specific restrictions
+      --chroot             string      Change the root directory of the program, you need root privileges

 ```